This post may contain affiliate links. Please read my disclosure policy.

 This post, originally published on Kevin is Cooing Oct.
 30, 2020, was last updated with new content on Oct 5, 2021.

 - 1 cup pecan halves for top (optional)

-- Add all pastry dough ingredients into food processor (or a bowl using a pastry blender), EXCEPT COLD WATER.
+- Add all pastry dough ingredients EXCEPT COLD WATER into food processor (or a bowl using a pastry blender).
 Pulse until the dough starts to form and dough is crumbly.
-Slowly drizzle in the cold water until it dough holds together.
+Slowly drizzle in the cold water until dough holds together.